quality materials you can trust

 How long do dentures last?

-If you take care of your dentures properly, they should be able to last for a very long time – anywhere from five to ten years.
 You are more likely to need them replaced due to your gum or jawbone naturally shrinking over time.
 This will mean that your dentures no longer fit correctly and you may need to get a new set to make sure they stay firmly in place and continue to offer you a comfortable experience.

 How long does it take to get used to wearing full dentures?